bonitasoft/bonita-doc/md/ui-designer-overview.md

 ## Integration with Bonita Platform

+The UI Designer is part of the development tools integrated in Bonita Studio.
+It runs in a tomcat instance managed by Bonita Studio.
+This tomcat instance is separated from the engine/portal tomcat instance.

 To use a page in a business application, export it from the Bonita UI designer, import it as a portal resource, and from the relevant application, add it to the list of pages and then insert it in a navigation menu.

 To use a form in a process, map it in the Bonita Studio to the relevant process or human task.
 It will be automatically packaged in the .bar archive ready to deploy in the Bonita Portal.